Posts Tagged ‘net worth’

 Missed Income

 And that is the median!
-Both my wife and I are very frugal, and based on our frugality habits, I recalculated the number… I figured for us it would be somewhere in the $800,000 to $900,000 range, Grrrr!
+Both my wife and I are very frugal and based on our frugality habits, I recalculated the number… I figured for us it would be somewhere in the $800,000 to $900,000 range, Grrrr!

 Who is to blame for this?
-Well, unfortunately me!
+Well, unfortunately, me!
 My wife and I discussed whether she would work or stay home raising the kids years before we had our first child.
 I told her once I make over a certain amount, she could stay home.
 Ironically, I accomplished that number more quickly then I imagined, and so she stayed at home after my son was born.
+In hindsight, I don’t think this was the most prudent move on our part.
+It especially hits home seeing my 20 something sister start to pass me already with respect to net worth, did I mention that both she and my brother-in-law are both studying for their MBAs?
+In a future post, I’ll have to tell the story about how my sister won a free house.
+So now that I know I’m behind compared to our theoretical income group’s class, what can I do?
+I’m thinking it’s time to start some side hustling (frugaldad.com’s coined-phrase).

-How do I feel about my discovery?
 Sad, but not too disappointed.
 My kids are doing very well in all aspects of their development.
-It’s a hefty price to pay though, especially when we’re practically the only ones doing it in these days of the two income earner households.
-Shoot, If we had that money now, I could go into a semi-retirment state if I wanted to (I’m not old enough to think about that now though)…
+It’s a hefty price to pay though, especially when we’re practically the only ones doing it these days in a world of the two-income earner households.
+Shoot, If we had that money now, I could go into a semi-retirement state if I wanted to (I’m not old enough to think about that now though)… Oh well, the moral of the story is, think twice before and your significant other decide to quit work to raise your kids.